-Sr. Objects of the Fresh Issue Percentage of amount proposed to be

-No. financed from Issue Proceeds

-1. Working capital purpose and for repayment of interest and At least 75%
+Sr. No. Objects of the Fresh Issue Percentage of amount proposed to be financed from Issue Proceeds 1.
+Working capital purpose and for repayment of interest and principal of existing loans At least 75% 2.
+General corporate purposes up to 25% Total 100%

-principal of existing loans

-2. General corporate purposes up to 25%

-Total 100%

-^{}The Net Proceeds will be first utilized towards the Objects mentioned above.
+The Net Proceeds will be first utilized towards the Objects mentioned above.
 The balance is proposed to be utilized for general corporate purposes, subject to such utilization not exceeding 25% of the gross proceeds, in compliance with the SEBI Debt Regulations.